 The Application, Review & Approval Process will be conducted through an evaluation of Proposals which meet all thresholds established in Section 3.
-Applications that satisfy these criteria will be reviewed by the RDA's Finance a Selection Advisory Committee and Board of Directors.
+Applications that satisfy these criteria will be reviewed by the RDA's Finance Committee and Board of Directors.
 The application deadline is December 19, 2024.

-PHASE DATE/TIME MILESTONE 1 Application Tuesday, October 30, 2024 Wednesday, November 13, 2024 at 12:00 PM NOFA released NOFA Informational Meeting (Webex Meeting Link) • Friday, December 13, 2024 Thursday, December 19, 2024 at 5:00 PM Deadline for questionsApplications due 2 Threshold Review December 20, 2024 - January 3, 2025 Applications that meet Threshold Requirements proceed to Phase 3 Proposal 3 Evaluation & January 7 - February 7, 2025 Review January 7 - February 7, 2025 Applications that are forwarded from Phase 2 will be further evaluated and ranked by an internal Selection Advisory Ceommittee according to the Proposal Evaluation and Review Criteria.
-RDA Finance Committee This committee to provides proposal funding recommendations that will forwarded to the RDA Board.
-4 Proposal Selection Meeting of the Legislative Body tentatively scheduled for February 2024 RDA Board of Directions review and provide final funding approval 5 5 Funding Award Varies by project Conditional commitment letter Firm commitment and funding
+PHASE DATE/TIME MILESTONE Tuesday, October 30, 2024 Wednesday, November 13, 2024 at NOFA released NOFA Informational Meeting 12:00 PM (Webex Meeting Link) 1 Application Friday, December 13, 2024 Deadline for questions Thursday, December 19, 2024 at 5:00 PM Applications due 2 Threshold Review December 20, 2024 - January 3, 2025 • Applications that meet Threshold Requirements proceed to Phase 3 3 Proposal Evaluation & Review January 7 - February 7, 2025 Applications that are forwarded from Phase 2 will be further evaluated and ranked by an internal committee according to the Proposal Evaluation and Review Criteria.
+RDA Finance Committee to provide proposal funding recommendations that will forwarded to the RDA Board.
+4 Proposal Selection Meeting of the Legislative Body tentatively scheduled for February 2024 RDA Board of Directions review and provide final funding approval 5 Funding Award Varies by project Conditional commitment letter • Firm commitment and funding

-^{}The review period may change depending on number of applications received.
+\The review period may change depending on number of applications received.